j07nikita/Reading-Comprehension/readme.md

    To make scorescompatible across paragraphs,we use the unnormalized exponential and take argmax over all considered paragraph spans for our final prediction.
 ## Baseline
+We chose to take the similarity based approach, due to the experiments that can be performed in this at the level of word embedding method and grouping of text to be embedded.
+The idea is to create word embeddings, and then embedding the entire paragraph.
+We then match words with their presence in the paragraphs to calculate probability.
+Questions and pasages hhave their own vectors, the sequence of passage vectors need to be weighted according to their relations to the question.
+This is the approach we plan to start with for the task at hand.
 ## Dataset
 The Stanford Question Answering Dataset **(SQuAD)** is a dataset for machine comprehension based on Wikipedia.
 The dataset contains 87k examples for training and 10k for development, with a large hidden test set.